 I’ve laid on the most opulent beaches, I’ve learned to surf and have even seen where two seas collide.

 I’ve met people from all over the world.
-I’ve slept in hundreds of beds and on countless sofas, often alone, often with international women.
+I’ve slept in hundreds of beds and on countless sofas, sometimes alone, sometimes with international women.

 I can safely say that I’ve partied my freakin’ ass off.

 I’ve gone hiking through sacred Aboriginal grounds in the Australian outback and have camped directly next to the Tasman sea.
 I’ve even met the real Tasmanian Devil.